The Best Open-Air Swimming in the Helsinki Area

 Allas Pool

 Besides swimming, Allas Pool hosts various events and activities in the summer, including concerts, yoga classes, and cultural festivals.
-It is a fantastic place for locals and tourists to socialize, rejuvenate, and enjoy the vibrant atmosphere.
+It is a fantastic place for locals and tourists to socialise, rejuvenate, and enjoy the vibrant atmosphere.

 Swimming Stadium

-Swimming Stadium, located almost in Helsinki Centre, is a renowned sports venue known for its traditional swimming facilities.
+Swimming Stadium, located near the Helsinki Centre, is a renowned sports venue known for its traditional swimming facilities.
 As the largest outdoor swimming stadium in the country, it offers a range of pools and amenities for recreational swimmers and professional athletes.
 The stadium’s Olympic-sized pool attracts visitors from around the world.
-With its beautiful architecture and historical significance, Swimming Stadium offers visitors a unique and memorable experience.
+With its beautiful architecture and historical significance, the Swimming Stadium offers visitors a unique and memorable experience.
 Whether for training, relaxation, or watching thrilling swimming competitions, the stadium remains a popular destination for water enthusiasts and sports lovers.

 The Swimming Stadium is open only in the summertime.